mahalel/blog-maha-nz/src/content/posts/blog-config.md

 - **Reproductible**: A side-effect of simplicity, if something is not working and I have spent more than 10 minutes troubleshooting it, blow the whole thing away and re-deploy it easily.
 - **Fast**: Minimalistic theme, fast build time, quick deployments.
 Keep it light (but in dark mode of course).
 - **Secure**: Use HTTPS, ensure HSTS and other security headers can be easily set.
+- **Control**: I want to be in control of the platform.
+I know I could just do this in Github Pages, or some S3/Azure Storage static hosting, but I need to have control over the webserver configuration.

 ## Decision
 With this in mind, I have decided to host the blog on the smallest DigitalOcean droplet, which comes with 512MB of memory and a 10GB disk, in the Sydney region.